citp/privacy-policy-historical/h/hu/hun/hungry-girl.com.md

 All information described above is stored on restricted database servers.

 **Modification to this Policy**
-Hungry Girl may change this policy, but we'll post any changes here.?
+Hungry Girl may change this policy, but we'll post any changes here.
 Check back to read them.